 General knowledge about the world around them can also boost their confidence.
 In addition, this may help them socialize easily and encourage them to participate in trivia quizzes.

-We have compiled some class 3 GK questions with subjective questions on science, history, geography, civics, math, and space in this post.
+We have compiled some class 3 GK questions with subjective questions on science, history, geography, civics, math, English, and space in this post.

 125 GK Questions For Class 3